johnnywoof/MavenRepository/README.md

 # MavenRepository
-Maven repository for public projects
+Maven repository for public projects.
+The files in artifacts/ are executable jars